devrev/airdrop-shared/README.md

       - `jest.setup.js`, `mock_callback_server.py`: Helper files required by the unit test and conformance test scripts.

 ### How to Override Shared Files

+You may want to use your own custom specification or test files instead of the ones given in the `airdrop-shared` repository - for example if you'd like to write your own `devrev-snapin-template.plain`.

 Your local snap-in repository can override any file from this shared repository.
 Files in your snap-in's project directory always take precedence.